Publishing Resources

 A literary agent does the work of approaching a publisher, selling your manuscript and negotiating the deal.
 They can also give advice on marketing, contracts and reproduction of your book in different countries and different media: film and television, for example.
 In addition, they may help generate work opportunities for you.
 While your agent may not be a lawyer, they should have a good understanding of contract law and intellectual property rights.

 The Australian Literary Agents’ Association (ALAA) is the peak body for Australian literary agents.
-Check the link at the bottom of the page for a list of their members, where you’ll also find a link to Curtis Brown’s agents.
-The Australian Society of Authors holds literary speed dating events, giving authors a chance to pitch to agents.
-You’ll find a link below.
+Check the link below for a list of their members, where you’ll also find a link to Curtis Brown’s agents.
+The Australian Society of Authors also holds literary speed dating events, giving authors a chance to pitch to agents.

 When approaching an agent, you need to write a pitch letter (email), also known as a query letter or agent letter.
 It’s helpful if you open your letter with one or two sentences — a brief pitch — to spark the agent’s interest and encourage them to read on.
 Agents are busy people and receive hundreds of submissions every year, so approaching them in a professional and engaging manner is essential.

 Next, expand your answer to a sentence or two that conveys the heart of the work — the central question driving the story, the core conflict, the central character’s predicament, or the incident the story hinges on.
 These sentences should intrigue and excite the agent, prompting them to want to know more about the work.
 Think in terms of the blurb you find on a book’s back cover.
-Ideally, your brief pitch will also convey the book’s genre.
+Your brief pitch should also convey the book’s genre.

 There are several ways you can frame your short pitch.
 You might choose to focus on your central character, the book’s concept, a key question it poses, or the work’s unusual structure.